-Sound Well Center offers holistic, somatic psychotherapy and wellness services including Creative Arts Therapies, Mindfulness, EMDR, and Deep Listening Sound Meditations for groups and individuals, providing relief from trauma and anxiety by recognizing our inherent healthy selves through body-mind awareness, creative inquiry, and artistic expression.
+Sound Well Center offers wellness services including Creative Arts Therapies, Mindfulness Meditation, EMDR, Reiki, and Deep Listening Sound Meditations for groups and individuals, providing relief from trauma and anxiety by recognizing our inherent healthy selves through body-mind awareness, creative inquiry, and artistic expression.
 The work we do is based on the idea that we connect to our higher selves and each other through Creativity, Curiosity and Compassion.

-Sound Well Center, which is sort of a play on words, describes the phenomenon and process of a sound body and sound mind.
-When we are truly feeling well, we are in sync with the universal flow, feeling connected in all aspects of our lives and resonating from the heart - the "organ of perception."
-Sound is a connector, a conduit for self-actualization and well-being.
+Sound Well Center is a place to explore the individual process of what it means to have a sound body and sound mind.
+When we are truly feeling well, we are in flow, feeling connected in all aspects of our lives. .
+Sound and music are connectors...conduits for self-actualization and well-being.

 I am certified in EMDR for trauma and symptoms of PTSD and have training in Mindfulness Based Stress Reduction (MBSR).

 The process of psychotherapy brings together self-inquiry and ultimately self-love.
 In order for the heart and mind to heal, we must sometimes ask ourselves difficult questions and open ourselves up to vulnerability to gain the strength we need to live a life that resonates on the frequency of joy!